mxmlnwbr/lakera-coding-challenge/README.md

 # Lakera AI Content Classification

-This project provides a web application for AI-powered content classification.
-It consists of a Python backend using FastAPI and a Next.js frontend.
+A web application for AI-powered content classification using FastAPI (backend) and Next.js (frontend).
 The system analyzes text input and classifies it according to various content moderation categories.

-## Project Structure

-The project is organized into two main components:

-### Backend

-- **Technology**: Python with FastAPI
-- **Model**: KoalaAI/Text-Moderation from Hugging Face
-- **Features**:
-  - CORS configured for frontend integration
-  - Returns classification results with labels and confidence scores

-### Frontend

-- **Technology**: Next.js with React
-- **Features**:
-  - Modern UI with responsive design
-  - Real-time text classification
-  - Displays classification results with category names and confidence scores

-## Getting Started

-### Prerequisites

-- Python 3.8+ with [uv](https://github.com/astral-sh/uv) package manager
-- Node.js with [pnpm](https://pnpm.io/) package manager

-### Quick Start
+## Quick Start

-The easiest way to run the application is using the provided startup script:
+### Option 1: Using the start.sh script (Recommended)

 ```bash
 # Make the script executable (if needed)